 Traces the evolution of modern medicine through ideas, objects, and institutions from circa 3000 BCE to 1750 CE.
 At the heart of this class lies the question of how different cultures in the ancient Mediterranean, medieval Europe, and early modern Atlantic world struggled to define medicine.
 Students will encounter the philosophers, scientists, and medical practitioners who laid the foundations of modern medicine.
-This course examines moments of radical transformation by studying hotly contested topics in the history of medicine, such as sexuality, drugs, ethics, and beyond will benefit from learning about modern medicine's long and exciting history.
+This course examines moments of radical transformation by studying hotly contested topics in the history of medicine, such as sexuality, drugs, ethics, and the scientific method.
+Students of the humanities, nursing, medicine, and beyond will benefit from learning about modern medicine's long and exciting history.
 F, odd years.